kamalesh0105/polaris/README.md

 # Polaris
 ## Introduction

-This guide provides step-by-step instructions for installing and setting up the [Your Web App Name] on a LAMP stack.
+This guide provides step-by-step instructions for installing and setting up the Polaris (LAMP Stack).
 ## Prerequisites

 Before proceeding with the installation, ensure that you have the following prerequisites installed: